wp-plugins/akeebabackupcore/readme.txt

 Akeeba Backup Core for WordPress is an open-source backup plugin for WordPress, quite a bit different than its competition.
 Its mission is simple: create a site backup that can be restored on any WordPress-capable server.
 Its
 possibilities: endless.

 It creates a full backup of your site in a single archive.
 The archive contains all the files, a database snapshot and a web installer which is as easy to use as WordPress' famous five minute installation procedure.
 The backup and restore process is AJAX powered to avoid server timeouts, even with huge sites.
-Our vast experience (the backup engine is being continuously developed and perfected since 2006) guarantees that.
-Alternatively, you can make a backup of only your database, or only your files.
-If you want a reliable, easy to use, open source backup solution for your WordPress site, try it out.
+Serialised data is handled automatically.
+Our long experience –the backup engine is being continuously developed and perfected since 2006– guarantees that.
+You can also make a backup of only your database, or only your site's files.

+If you want a reliable, easy to use, open source backup solution for your WordPress site, you've found it!

 Features:

 * You own your data.
 Hosted services hold your data only as long as you pay them a monthly fee.
 With Akeeba Backup you have full control over the backup archives you generate.
+* Serialised data are automatically adjusted on restoration WITHOUT third party tools and WITHOUT precarious regular expressesions which can break your site.
+* WordPress Multisite supported out of the box, today.
 * The fastest native PHP backup engine.
 You don't need to upload Linux executable files on your server!
 * Works on any virtually any server environment: Apache, NginX, Lightspeed, Lighttpd, IIS and more on Windows, Linux, Mac OS X, Solaris and more.
 * No more timeouts on large sites.
 Our renowned engine is designed for big sites in mind.
 Largest successfully backed up site reported so far: 110Gb (yes, Gigabytes).
 * It configures itself for optimal operation with your site.
 Just click on Configuration Wizard.
-* One click backup.
+* One click backup with desktop notifications when it's finished.
+No need to stare at the screen any more.
-* AJAX-powered backup (site and database, database only, files only or incremental files only backup)
+* AJAX-powered backup (site and database, database only, files only or incremental files only backup).
-* Choose between standard ZIP format, the highly efficient JPA archive format or the encrypted JPS format.
+* Choose between standard ZIP format, the highly efficient JPA archive format or the encrypted JPS format (encrypted JPS format available in paid version only).
-* You can exclude specific files and folders
+* You can exclude specific files and folders.
-* You can exclude specific database tables or just their contents
+* You can exclude specific database tables or just their contents.
-* Unattended backup mode (CRON job scheduling), fully compatible with WebCRON.org
+* Unattended backup mode (CRON job scheduling), fully compatible with WebCRON.org.
-* AJAX-powered site restoration script included in the backup
+* AJAX-powered site restoration script included in the backup.
-* "Kickstart" restore: restore without extracting the backup locally
+* "Kickstart" restore: restore without extracting the backup on your computer and without needing a WordPress installation on the target server.
 * Archives can be restored on any host.
 Useful for transferring your site between subdomains/hosts or even to/from your local testing server (XAMPP, WAMPServer, MAMP, Zend Server, etc).

 and much, much more!

 Indicative uses:

-* Security backups
+* Security backups.
-* Creating dev sites to test new ideas, make site redesigns or troubleshoot issues
+* Creating development sites to test new ideas, make site redesigns or troubleshoot issues.
-* Transfer a site you created locally to a live server
+* Transfer a site you created locally to a live server.
-* Create "template" sites and clone them to fast-track the development of your clients' sites
+* Create "template" sites and clone them to fast-track the development of your clients' sites.

+Important note.
+Restoring your backups requires extracting them first.
+We recommend using our *free of charge* Akeeba Kickstart software.
+Written instructions and video tutorials are available in the Manage Backups page of Akeeba Backup.

 Do not miss out the complimentary companion desktop software (Akeeba SiteDiff and Akeeba eXtract Wizard) which are available free of charge from our site.
 They make working with Akeeba Backup a breeze.